ropensci/roweb3/content/blog/2022-06-02-chatops-review-system-github/index.md

 After each responder addition or configuration, try it out by creating issues (or pull requests if that's your process) and typing comments in them.
 If it works, you will be convinced you have added one feature to your system, congratulations!

-Afterwards, the feature should be officially released by telling actors of your system about it.
+Afterward, the feature should be officially released by telling actors of your system about it.
 In our case, we wrote announcements in the slack channel we have for editors, and we updated our dev guide.
 Updating guidance is particularly rewarding as bot commands typically replace lines of tedious task descriptions. :grin:

 ## Conclusion

-In this post we presented the editorial bot generator buffy.
+In this post, we presented the editorial bot generator buffy.
-We hope to make it easier for you to choose whether to adopt it for your own submission system, and to know _how_ to adopt it.
+We hope to make it easier for you to choose whether to adopt it for your own submission system and to know _how_ to adopt it.
 The costs linked to buffy usage are:
 * developer time to set it up, tweak or add responders, document its usage, long-term maintenance;
 * users' time to learn how to use GitHub comments (lower cost for newcomers to your system, higher cost for those who had gotten used to tedious steps);